Frequently Asked Questions about BC HighwayCams

 A. This is a known issue, due to download time and your computer's processing time.
 The player will perform more smoothly and with fewer black images if it is played a second time.

-Q. Can I use Replay the Day on my mobile device?
+Q. Should I use Replay the Day on my mobile device?

 A. Replay the Day is data intensive and may affect your data charges.
 As such, it is not recommended for mobile devices unless you are using Wi-Fi.